nrwl/nx/docs/angular/fundamentals/monorepos-automation.md

-# Developing Like Google: Monorepos and Automation
+# Developing Like Google, Facebook, and Microsoft: Monorepos and Automation

 In this guide you will look at one of the most interesting parts of Nx.
 The part that make many things so much easier, that it has a transformative effect on a team and even on an organization.